RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 Application Analysis Exam 2 solutions and notes.md

 Therefore the count is
 $$\binom{8}{2} \cdot 5^2 \cdot 26^6 = 28 \cdot 25 \cdot 308915776 = 216241043200.$$

+#### Notes

+- Many submssions did not include $\binom{8}{2}$ in the calculation.
+This undercounts the true result because it assumes that the *first two* positions are vowels when in fact those vowels could go anywhere.
+-

 ### Option 2